MetOffice/CDDS/docs/tutorials/quickstart.md

 !!! question "What is GCModelDev?"

     You may notice in the above request examples that the `metadata` section references `GCModelDev` (and other non-CMIP6 terms), rather than CMIP6.
-    The `GCModelDev` project is an informal duplication of the CMIP6 Controlled Vocabulary and MIP tables that helps facilitate ad-hoc CMORisation for activities such as model development.
+    The `GCModelDev` project is an informal duplication of the CMIP6 Controlled Vocabulary and MIP tables that helps facilitate ad-hoc CMORisation for activities such as model development (you can find the soon to be made public Github repository [here](https://github.com/MetOffice/gcmodeldev-cmor-tables)).
-    It allows for extra variables to be added in addition to the standard Mip tables, as well as new models and experiments.
+    It allows for extra variables to be added in addition to the standard MIP tables, as well as new models and experiments.
     The basic principles of running CDDS remain the same whether you are using GCModelDev or CMIP6.

 1. Create a working directory for the `request.cfg`, and the `proc` and `data` directories.